1961 Cincinnati Reds season: Season recap

 After the break, the Dodgers got hot and the Reds floundered.
-After the games of August 13, Los Angeles was 69-40 and led Cincinnati (70-46) by 2 1/2 games, but six in the loss column as the Dodgers had played seven fewer games than the Reds due to multiple rainouts.
+After the games of August 13, Los Angeles was 69-40 and led Cincinnati (70–46) by 2 1/2 games, but six in the loss column as the Dodgers had played seven fewer games than the Reds due to multiple rainouts.
 On August 15, the Reds went into Los Angeles to begin a three-game, two-day series highlighted by a double-header.
 In the first game of the series, Reds' righty Joey Jay bested Sandy Koufax and the Dodgers, 5–2, as Eddie Kasko had four hits and Frank Robinson drove in two for Cincinnati.
 In the Wednesday double-header, knuckle-baller Bob Purkey threw a four-hit shutout as the Reds won Game 1, 6–0.
 In Game 2, Freese hit two home runs off Dodgers' lefty Johnny Podres and Jim O'Toole hurled a two-hitter as the Reds completed the sweep with an 8–0 victory.
 The Reds left Los Angeles with a half-game lead.
 It was the Dodgers' fourth-straight loss in what became a 10-game losing streak to put the Dodgers in a hole, while the Reds stayed in first-place the rest of the season.

 The Reds clinched their first pennant in 21 years on Sept.
 26 when they beat the Cubs, 6–3, in the afternoon and the Dodgers lost to the Pittsburgh Pirates, 8–0, in the second game of a doubleheader.
 The Reds earned a chance to face the mighty New York Yankees in the 1961 World Series.

 Outfielders Frank Robinson and Vada Pinson led the Reds offense while starting pitchers Bob Purkey, Jim O'Toole and newcomer Joey Jay were the staff standouts.
 Robinson (37 homers, 124 RBI, 117 runs scored, 22 stolen bases, .323 average) was named National League MVP.
 Pinson (208 hits, .343 average, 101 runs scored, 23 stolen bases) and a Gold Glove recipient, finished third in MVP voting.
 Purkey won 16 games, O'Toole won 19 and Jay won an NL-best 21 games.
-Jay also finished a surprising fifth in NL MVP voting, one spot ahead of future Hall of Famer Willie Mays who hit 40 home runs and drove in 123 for the Giants, such was the respect the Baseball Writers had for Jay's contributions to the Reds' pennant.
+Jay also finished fifth in NL MVP voting, one spot ahead of future Hall of Famer Willie Mays who hit 40 home runs and drove in 123 for the Giants.